aksxaay/typescript/javascript/documentation/namaste-javascript/namaste-javascript.md

 it still sets up GCE
-there a `window` object auto object. this is a huge object with functions and methods, created by javascript engines `this` keyword also works, and at global it points with the `window` object created along with the GCE, Globabl Object, this variable is created
+there a `window` object auto object. this is a huge object with functions and methods, created by javascript engines `this` keyword also works, and at global it points with the `window` object created along with the GCE, Global Object, this variable is created

+window.a = this.a = a

 #### Global Object - window
 - chrome - js V8 engine